Lynnwood, Washington: Media

+Lynnwood opened its municipal public library on October 1, 1960, in a repurposed home adjacent to the city hall; the city contracted services to the Snohomish County Library district, which became Sno-Isle Libraries two years later when it merged with its Island County counterpart.
+The library moved in June 1963 to a 1600 sqft space at the Thomas Center strip mall on 196th Street Southwest to accommodate an expansion of the city hall.
+The library relocated again in 1971 to a 7860 sqft building at the civic center that opened on February 22.
+Amid increasing traffic from Lynnwood's growing population, the library building was expanded in 1984 to 14000 sqft, then expanded again in 1999 to 26000 sqft.
+Lynnwood residents voted in 2006 to be annexed into the Sno-Isle Libraries district, also approving an expansion and modernization that took place in 2013.
+The library is the most-visited in the Sno-Isle system, with 504,000 annual visits as of 2012.

 Historical preservation

 Lynnwood has one property listed on the National Register of Historic Places (NRHP): Keeler's Korner, an automobile service station built in 1927 on Highway 99 at 164th Street Southwest.

 The Alderwood Manor Heritage Association was formed in 1991 after the demolition of the oldest home in Alderwood Manor, located east of Lynnwood city limits.
 The preservation group succeeded in saving other early 20th century homes that were slated for demolition during a highway expansion, moving them to a new, city-owned park.
 The $1.8 million Heritage Park, opened in 2004, includes the Tudor-style, timber-framed Wickers Building, originally built in 1919; a cottage built for the Alderwood Manor superintendent in 1917; and a restored Interurban trolley car.

 The city has two other buildings determined to be eligible for a NRHP listing: the Masonic Temple, built in 1921; and a former schoolhouse built in 1917.
 Both buildings are located near the city center southwest of Alderwood Mall.